fergatron/ov10-bronco-checklist/README.md

 - The checklist UI will not display your changes after a build. `Esc > Restart > Continue` will load your changes.
 - The `Page` element must have at least one valid `Checkpoint` element in order to be displayed.
 - The `Clue` element cannot have an empty `name` attribute.
 It will crash the game.
+- If you expand the Checklist as a separate window.
+There is a higher chance of the game crashing.

 ### Definitions